What Happens If You Miss a Mortgage Payment?

 In Canada, most lenders will give you a 15-day grace period before your mortgage payment is considered to be missed.
 This means that your payment is not considered late until it is 15 days overdue.
 During this grace period, you typically will not be charged late fees.
 However, if you do not make your payment by 30 days after the due date, the lender will report the missed payment to the credit bureaus.

-How many late payments you can make before a foreclosure
+How many late payments can you make before a foreclosure?

-What to do if you think you might miss a payment
+What to do if you think you might miss a payment?

 If you’re struggling to make your mortgage payments, options are available to help you avoid missing payments and potentially facing foreclosure.
 The more proactive you are ahead of time, the better you’ll work through this awful situation.

-These may include refinancing your mortgage to reduce your monthly payments, or working with a credit counsellor to develop a budget and plan to get your finances back on track.
+These may include refinancing your mortgage to reduce your monthly payments or working with a credit counsellor to develop a budget and plan to get your finances back on track.

 What to do if you’ve already missed a payment